 I can tell right away if I'll like a lip balm—some are too greasy or not nourishing enough or have an unpalatable taste, so this balm had a small window to impress me.
 Within seconds of applying this balm, I knew it would be a winner.
 It smells and tastes amazing and has just the right level of hydration that kept my lips soft and smooth for hours.
 This version isn't a newcomer, though—Brandless recently came out with a coconut lip balm, but coconut scent turns me off, so I tried this variation instead.

 I think it'd be hard to royally mess up an eyelash curler—they're pretty straight-forward, so the bar was set pretty high for this curler.
 Unsurprisingly, it did a perfect job of giving my lashes a generous curl without any kinks or bends in my lash hairs.

 This shampoo combines aloe and green tea to moisturize and nourish, along with rosemary extract, which is known to stimulate hair follicles and provide antioxidant effects.
 Any type of hair is welcome to use this shampoo (it really is a brand based on creating products for all).
-It also happens to be cruelty-free, gluten-free, and vegan.
+It also happens to be cruelty-fre

 The Green Tea & Aloe Conditioner ($3) also checks off all of these boxes.
-Use these products in tandem to moisturize and gently cleanse your hair (even if it's damaged or color-treated).
+Use these products in tandem to moisturize and gently cleanse your hair (even if it's d

 The packaging, just like the formulations of the brand, is simple and chic.
 Something about this cleanser in particular gives off a certain je ne sais quoi.
 The ingredients don't hurt either.
 It's formulated with grapefruit extract, and it lathers up to strip your skin of dirt, oil, and makeup without leaving it raw or irritated.